 You decide to download all the files in a CSV format.
 (R.H.3)

 Scenario II: You have been trying to practice your Blackfoot pronunciations and have heard from a friend about a brand new website connecting learners with feedback from Native Language Speakers.
-Jumping at the opportunity, you register a new account with the website and confirm your account, you login.
+Jumping at the opportunity, you register a new account with the website and confirm your account.
+You login.

 Tasks (Functional Requirements): L.H.4, L.H.5, L.H.6